oscarys/CAD_Prolog/docs/PROLOG_CONTRACT.md

 rules.
 The system works in four steps:

 ```
-1. Patient answers questions in the UI
+1. User answers questions in the UI
 2. Bridge asserts answers as dynamic Prolog facts
 3. Bridge calls diagnose/2  -  Prolog finds all matching diagnoses
 4. Bridge calls explain_step/3 for each  -  Prolog returns proof trace